PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

     5.  **Legitimate interests**.
 We have the right to use personal data in our ‘legitimate interests’.
 The interests can include the purposes that are justified by the nature of our business activities, such as the marketing analysis of personal data.
-For Playform to use legitimate interests as a legal ground for the processing, the Privacy Manager must make sure that:
+For PlayForm to use legitimate interests as a legal ground for the processing, the Privacy Manager must make sure that: